nickoz5/numberserver/README.md

-# numberserver
+# BuildNumber

-To run BuildNumber as a service on a CentOS node
+To run BuildNumber as a service on a CentOS node:

-Put the /etc/init.d and /usr/lib/systemd/system scripts on place Then, run the following commands:
+Put the /etc/init.d and /usr/lib/systemd/system scripts on place

+Then, run the following commands:
 ```
 > systemctl daemon-reload